Kinematics of H I and O VI Absorbers: Insights into the Turbulence Driver of the Multiphase Circumgalactic Medium: Large-scale gas kinematics in H 1 and O 6

 Here, we develop a kinematic model to reproduce the observed relation between $N_{\rm HI}$ and $b_{\rm HI}$ established from observations at $\log N_{\rm HI}/\cmjj \lesssim 17$.
 The baseline assumption is such that the low column density gas is photoionized by the ultraviolet background (UVB), and that the observed line widths are driven by a combination of thermal and non-thermal broadening.

 To model the thermal contribution, we compute PIE solutions for a range of gas density ($\nh$) and total hydrogen column ($\Nh$) using \texttt{Cloudy} \citep[version C23;][]{Chatzikos2023cloudy}.
 The adopted UVB follows the \citet{FG20} model at $z = 0.1$, representative of the median redshift of the observational sample.
-Given that empirical uncertainties of approximately 0.2 dex exist among different UVB prescriptions (i.e., $\approx 0.2$ dex between different models; also see \citealt{HM12, KS19}), we neglect redshift-dependent variations within the sample for simplicity.
+The systematic uncertainties between different UVB prescriptions are approximately 0.2 dex (\citealt{HM12, KS19}), comparable to the UVB redshift evolution of $0.2-0.3$ dex from $z=0.4$ to $0$ \citep{FG20}.
+Therefore, we neglect redshift-dependent variations for simplicity.
+Uncertainties in the UVB models are expected to result in an offset in the inferred lognH by up to 0.5 dex for a fixed $\Nh$ (see tests in \citealt{Zahedy2019}), which is likely contributing to the large scatter in the observed $\Nhi$-$b$ relation, but is insufficient to significantly alter the trend.

 For the non-thermal contribution, we adopt the empirical turbulent velocity and size relation for cool CGM clumps from \citetalias{Chen2023}, which is Kolmogorov-like:

 where the size $l$ is inferred from the \texttt{Cloudy} for a given pair of $N_{\rm HI}$ and $n_{\rm H}$.
 Combining the inferred \Tpie\ and \bnt, we work out the predicted total line width following

 where $m_i$ is the mass for a given element.